ldecaro/cdk-fargate-bg/README.md

 ```

-Instances of `Pipeline` are self-mutating pipelines.
+Instances of `ContinousIntegration` are self-mutating pipelines.
 This means that changes to the pipeline code that are added to the repository will be reflected to the existing pipeline next time it runs the stage `UpdatePipeline`.
 This is a convenience for adding stages as new environments need to be created.

 Another convenience in the `addStage` method is the support to a continuous delivery deployment type.
 If needed, the deployment stage may be configured to implement a manual approval stage action.
 In the example above, the stage `Prod` has been configured as CONTINUOUS_DELIVERY and it will bring an approval stage.